Medical Cannabis for Multiple Sclerosis in the UK

 Is Sativex available on the NHS for MS?

-Sativex has NICE approval for MS spasticity, but NHS prescribing is decided locally and remains inconsistent.
-Many patients who clearly qualify clinically find that their NHS trust does not currently fund it.
+Sativex has NICE guidance supporting its use for MS spasticity, but NHS funding is decided locally and remains inconsistent.
+Many patients who clearly qualify clinically find their trust does not fund it.
+A private Sativex prescription from a licensed specialist clinic is the alternative route.

 Will cannabis-based medicines interact with my MS disease-modifying therapy?

-Known significant interactions are limited, but your specialist must be aware of your full medication list to assess potential interactions thoroughly.
+Known significant interactions are limited, but your specialist must be aware of your full medication list — including your DMT — to assess potential interactions thoroughly.

 I have progressive MS. Can I still access medical cannabis?